 If the position of Editor-in-Chief is vacated it will be filled according to this schedule:

-A replacement will be hired according to the procedures outlined regarding the hiring of the Editor-in-Chief with the appropriate changes to dates and deadlines.
-In the interim, the Managing Editor shall act as Editor-in-Chief; if willing, the position shall be filled by the Managing Editor for the rest of the term of office;
+A replacement will be hired according to the procedures outlined regarding the hiring of the Editor-in-Chief with the appropriate changes to dates and deadlines;

+In the interim, the Managing Editor shall act as Editor-in-Chief;

+If willing, the position shall be filled by the Managing Editor for the rest of the term of office.

-Vacancies in the remaining positions on the Editorial Board will be filled according to the appropriate procedures outlined in Section 4 – Personnel Selection.
+Vacancies in the remaining positions on the Editorial Board will be filled according to the appropriate procedures outlined in CFMU Operating Policy 9 – The Silhouette, Section 4 – Personnel Selection.

-8. Finances
+Finances

-The Silhouette shall be a funded service of the McMaster Students Union.
+The Silhouette shall be a funded division of the CFMU Inc.

-As such, the MSU shall maintain a regular flow of financing throughout the publication year so as to maintain the normal operation of The Silhouette as defined by this policy;
+As such, CFMU Inc. shall maintain a regular flow of financing throughout the publication year so as to maintain the normal operation of the Silhouette as defined by this policy.

-The Editor-in-Chief, in consultation with The Silhouette Board of Publication, shall draft an annual budget for recommendations to the SRA.
-It shall include all anticipated operational and capital revenues and expenditures for the various editorial and production departments.
-Operational and capital funding shall be based on an SRA approved budget, as defined in MSU Bylaw 9 – Financial Affairs;
+The Editor-in-Chief, in consultation with the Silhouette Board of Publication, shall draft an annual budget for recommendations to CFMU Inc.;

+It shall include all anticipated operational and capital revenues and expenditures for the various editorial and production departments;

+Operational and capital funding shall be based on an SRA approved budget, as defined in MSU Bylaw 9 – Financial Affairs.

 The following revenues and expenses will be determined by the MSU Underground Media + Design Manager; Print Advertising Sales, Internal Advertising Sales, Printing Expense, Ad Commissions, Ad Sales Expense, Bad Debts Expense, and Underground Media + Design Layout Charge;